Tournament Structure

 - Plan for withdrawals or no-shows

-Next Steps
+Next Steps#

 Once your tournament structure is configured:

-- Review Structure: Preview the complete tournament flow before starting
+- Review the full flow before kick-off

 Your tournament structure is the foundation of your competition.
 Take time to plan it well, and everything else will flow smoothly!